Research

 Abstract

-Digital health technologies, such as Continuous Glucose Monitors (CGMs), are transforming the availability of patient-level data, potentially influencing healthcare markets more broadly.
+Digital health technologies, such as Continuous Glucose Monitors (CGMs), are transforming the availability of patient-level data, potentially influencing other healthcare markets.
 This paper examines how CGMs influence the insulin market, shedding light on the impact of digital health technologies on pharmaceutical demand, pricing, and innovation incentives.
-I develop and estimate a tractable model of supply and demand for insulin, embedding: (i) patient-specific learning about treatment performance through the digital device, (ii) physician-level learning about new insulin products based on patient experiences, and (iii) price bargaining by pharmaceutical companies and the regulator, both internalizing demand-side learning.
-Using comprehensive medical claims data from France, where expanded CGM coverage boosted technology adoption, I find that CGMs' patient-specific information steered insulin demand toward newer products, with limited information spillover to non-users.
-Manufacturers of drugs that benefited from higher perceived quality, thanks to the observability of these attributes, could negotiate higher drug prices.
-My findings indicate that the introduction of these new \textit{observable} attributes into pharmaceutical demand can shift the relative profitability of drug innovation strategies, thereby shaping future pharmaceutical innovation.
+I develop and estimate a tractable model of supply and demand for insulin, embedding: (i) patient-specific learning about treatment performance through CGMs, (ii) physician-level learning about new insulin products from patient experiences, and (iii) price bargaining between pharmaceutical companies and the regulator.
+Using comprehensive medical claims data from France, I find that CGMs' patient-specific information steered insulin demand toward newer products, with limited information spillover to nonusers.
+Manufacturers of drugs that benefited from higher perceived quality could negotiate higher prices.
+My findings indicate that the introduction of these newly observable product attributes into pharmaceutical demand shifts the relative profitability of drug innovation strategies, thereby shaping the direction of future pharmaceutical innovation.

 Abstract